Prepared by: Resource Team and Computer Technology Team, Date: 6/26/2022

 The library offers a wide range of materials representing varying points of view.
 The library collection is not limited to ideas and information one person or group believes to be acceptable.
 Library materials may contain a certain amount of coarseness or frankness.
 Materials selected for children and young adults may include representations of the human experience which reflect a realistic or a fantastical point of view.
 Selection of library materials is not restricted by the possibility that a minor may use them.
 Responsibility for a patron’s use of library resources, regardless of format or content, rests solely with that patron or a minor’s parent or legal guardian, not with the library.

 The library reconsiders any resource in its collection upon formal request of a local resident.
 “Local resident” is defined as a resident of Clarke, Franklin, Madison, Oconee and Oglethorpe Counties in the State of Georgia.
-Challenges are restricted to materials owned in the county of residence.
-A petitioner can only challenge one title at a time.
+Requests are restricted to materials owned in the county of residence.
+A petitioner can only submit one title for reconsideration at a time.
 The request must be filed in writing by completing and signing the “Request for Reconsideration of Library Resource or Service” form.
 Procedures are established to ensure that objections or complaints are handled in a consistent and timely manner.
+Subsequently, the Library will only process up to 5 titles per 3 month quarter regionally.
+Depending on the timing of the submission request, the review may carry over to the next quarter.
 Materials under reconsideration are not removed from the collection during the process, but may be recalled for the purposes of reconsideration.
 The local Library Boards of Trustees review requests for reconsideration of library resources and materials and determine the responses to the requests.
 If necessary, an appeal is heard by the Athens Regional Library System Board of Trustees, which retains responsibility for the final decision in reconsideration requests.